What is a Roth IRA?

 How to open a Roth IRA

 If you’re interested in opening a Roth IRA, let our team of experts help you get started today.
 The deadline for opening a Roth IRA account and making contributions is typically April 15 (tax day) of the following tax year.
-This date can sometimes come later due to holidays; for example, the deadline for 2017 tax year Roth IRA contributions is April 18, 2018.
+This date can sometimes come later due to holidays.

 After opening a Roth IRA, you’ll have a few decisions to make.
 What sort of assets do you hope to hold?
 Are you interested individual stocks and bonds?
 Perhaps you’d prefer to function as a buy-and-hold investor.
-We can walk you through your options to find the solution that best suits your retirement goals.
+Your financial advisor can walk you through your options to find the solution that best suits your retirement goals.

 It’s easy and convenient to open a Roth IRA with GuidedChoice.
 We’re seasoned professionals who can help you manage your contributions and investments, ensuring you get the most out of your retirement savings plan.